Boosting Your Immunity With Electrolytes

 - Calcium: Dairy products, spinach, kale, collard greens, sardines

 - Chloride: Tomato-based sauce or juice, lettuce, olives, salt

 You can also prevent an electrolyte balance by staying hydrated during sickness and exercise with water and electrolyte supplements.
 Consuming water and electrolytes helps to counteract the effects of losing fluids and electrolytes in sweat.

-Stay Healthy with Buoy and Buoy + Immunity
+Stay Healthy with Hydration & Immunity Boosts

 From fighting off seasonal illnesses to recovering from the cold or flu, a dose of electrolytes gives your body the support it needs to stay hydrated, balanced, and healthy.
 Perfect for any drink on the go, Buoy is a squeezable electrolyte supplement that you can add to your favorite beverage for an instant boost!